What Is Bikram Yoga?

-Bikram Yoga is yoga system consisting of a series of 26 poses and two breathing exercises performed in a heated room approximately 35-42 °C. It was developed by yoga teacher Bikram Choudhury.
-The various yoga poses are demanding but performing them in a room can make the muscles become more pliant and the heat can cause sweating, which helps purify the body.
+Bikram Yoga is a yoga system consisting of a series of 26 poses and two breathing exercises performed in a heated room approximately 33-40 °C. It was developed by yoga teacher Bikram Choudhury.
+The various yoga poses are demanding, but performing them can make the muscles become more pliant and the heat can cause sweating, which helps purify the body.

 The reasons for the importance of heating the room include: